Tutorial¶

 Add the views¶

 If you've used Jbuidler, this should look familiar.
-Here, we're using props_template, a Jbuilder inspired templating DSL built for superglue.
+Here, we're using props_template, a Jbuilder inspired templating DSL built for Superglue.

 Info